top of page

 • What else might I need to know?

 • Coordinated Universal Time (UTC) + 1 Hour Namibia is only one hour ahead of the UK, so jetlag is not a problem.
+There is a 6 hour time difference from the EST on the east coast of the US (EST) and 9 hour difference from the west coast of the US (PST).

 bottom of page